5 Tips for Choosing the Best Mortgage Lender

 5. Vet your lender carefully

-The best mortgage lenders may not be ones with the lowest rates or the fastest approval timelines.
+Some of the best mortgage lenders may not be ones with the lowest rates or the fastest approval timelines.
 When you’re vetting a loan officer to make your final choice, consider the following:

 - Was the loan officer easy to understand?
 Mortgage terms can be confusing.
 If you don’t feel like your mortgage is being explained in simple terms, consider a different lender.